ejramos/BHB-weathering/README.md

 # BHB-weathering

-This repository contains geochemical data and MATLAB files needed to perform mixing model calculations and generate plots that are found in Ramos et al., (in revision at GRL).
+This repository contains geochemical data and MATLAB files needed to perform mixing model calculations and generate plots that are found in Ramos et al., 2022 _Geophysical Research Letters_.

 Main file: Ramos2022GRL_Main.m